vivek-30/Voice-Assistant/README.md

 #### Note  -

-- Above mentioned command are not very strict their is much flexibily exists.
-These are just for Refference.
+- Above mentioned command are not very strict, there is much flexibility exists.
+These are just for Reference Purpose.

-- some IDE dont allow you to use your default microphone in this case you must run this service from Command Line
+- Some IDE don't allow you to use your default microphone in that case you have to run this service from Command Line Interface.